Life Insurance with Tetralogy of Fallot.

 - Shortness of breath,

 Significant complications may include:

 The best thing about suffering from Tetralogy of Fallot is that because it is such a serious congenital heart defect, it is almost impossible to imagine that it would go undetected for very long.
 This means that the vast majority of individuals who are born with this disease will learn about it right away and presumably have it treated!

 Once treated with modern medicine, individuals suffering from this condition will usually have a long and healthy life without any symptoms or complications from there disease.
 Now before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.

 All we are…

 Is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the one’s described above find and qualify for life insurance.
 Which means that because we’re not going to be the one “diagnosing” your condition, all we need to do is understand that there are differences between these different pre-existing medical conditions and those differences are going to affect how a life insurance underwriter is going to consider you as a potential “risk”.
-The good news is, that despite how simply our definitions of these disease may be, this is something that we actually have down pat!
+The good news is that despite how simply our definitions of these diseases may be, this is something that we actually have down pat!

 Which is why…